The Voyager Sea Kayak

 - The kayak must remain controllable with loose water in the hull compartment(s)

 To meet those requirements requires a cockpit of minimum volume.
 The best way to achieve that is not with the bulkheads of conventional craft but with an integrated cockpit: seat and bulkhead in one piece, and sealed to the deck.
-The idea was devised by Alan Byde in the UK, and is also used in the Sea Tiger (UK), Puffin (Canada/New Zealand), and kayaks by Aquadynamic Watercraft (Canada).
+The idea was devised by Alan Byde in the UK, and is also used in the Sea Tiger (UK), Puffin (Canada/New Zealand), kayaks by Aquadynamic Watercraft (Canada), and Star Kayaks (NZ).
 Voyager’s cockpit holds 80 litres, or 40 litres of water with someone in it.

 The opening ahead of the cockpit is access to a ‘glovebox’ beneath the deck.
 On either side can be seen the hand-rails which give secure grip for re-entry and roll self rescue.
 Stowed on the aft deck are the single blade spare paddle and the sail rig in its tube.
 The two cleats are used for the mainsheet when sailing, or for the towline (which is stowed on the aft hatchcover).